Joseph Edward Duncan: Groene family murders

 Shasta also told investigators how Dylan was murdered.
 Duncan insisted that his death was an accident.
 Initially, Shasta was standing on the other side of Duncan's Jeep when she heard a loud boom.
-She then ran to the other side of the Jeep and saw Dylan lying on the ground screaming.
-Duncan was apparently digging through a clear plastic box looking for beer when a shotgun that was also kept in the box went off, hitting Dylan in the stomach.
+She then ran to the other side of the Jeep and saw Dylan lying on the ground, screaming.
+Duncan was digging through a clear plastic box looking for beer when a shotgun that was also kept in the box went off, hitting Dylan in the stomach.
 Shasta said that she then saw Duncan put the shotgun to Dylan's head and pull the trigger, but it failed to fire.
-While Dylan begged Duncan not to kill him, he reloaded the shotgun, put it back to the boy's head and pulled the trigger; Dylan was killed instantly.
-According to Shasta, immediately after killing Dylan, Duncan started crying and told her that he only killed him to put him out of his misery.
+While Dylan begged Duncan not to kill him, Duncan reloaded the gun, put it back to the boy's head and pulled the trigger; Dylan was killed instantly.
+According to Shasta, Duncan then started crying and told her that he only killed him to put him out of his misery.
 A public memorial service was held for Dylan on July 16, 2005, which would have been his tenth birthday, at Real Life Ministries.

 Shasta reported that Duncan nearly killed her days after killing Dylan.
-She said he gave her the choice to be killed either by strangulation or with a gun.
-Shasta chose the former, and Duncan proceeded to wrap a rope around her neck and pull it tight.
-However, Shasta begged Duncan to stop, using his nickname "Jet", and he immediately did.
+She said that he gave her the choice to be killed either by strangulation or with a gun.
+Shasta chose the former, and Duncan proceeded to wrap a rope around her neck and tightly pull it, causing Shasta to start suffocating.
+However, she summoned enough breath to beg Duncan to stop, using his nickname "Jet", and he immediately did.
 He then asked her if she would like to meet his mother, to which she responded yes, and the two drove back towards Coeur d'Alene and stopped at the Denny's restaurant where Shasta was rescued.

 Other crimes

 Duncan's arrest led the FBI to launch a nationwide review of unsolved missing child cases.
-He was implicated as a possible suspect in several crimes that occurred between 1994 and 1997, when he was on parole, and between 2000 and 2005, when he was free from prison.
+He was implicated as a possible suspect in several crimes that occurred between 1994 and 1997 when he was on parole and between 2000 and 2005 when he was free from prison.
 Although he was cleared as a suspect in some cases, authorities in California and Washington had enough evidence to believe Duncan had committed unsolved murders in their jurisdictions.